Master Gardeners in Vermilion County

 Kennekuk Herb Garden: Master Gardeners plant and tend over 100 labeled herbs in raised beds.
 The Kennekuk Herb Garden received certification from the Illinois Herb Society in 2015.

-Radio Program Provides an opportunity for the public to submit questions about gardening practices or concerns during a weekly radio show.
-It airs on Wednesdays on WDAN, our local radio station, at 5:00 PM.
-Recorded shows can be found on WDAN Radio.
+Radio Program Master Gardeners discuss the latest topics in gardening and take questions from callers about gardening practices or concerns during a weekly radio show.
+Airs Wednesdays on WDAN, at 5:00 PM.
+Listen to a Podcast

 Horticulture Help Line: Every year the Vermilion County Extension Office receives gardening questions from local residents regarding plants, insects and plant diseases.
 Master Gardeners research and answer these calls providing reliable information at no cost to residents.
 217-442-8615